jhurlocker/llama-stack-ReAct/README.md

 ## Description

 This kickstart provides a complete setup for deploying:
-- Llama 3.2-3B model using vLLM on OpenShift AI
+- Llama 3.2-3B or Llama 4 Scout model using vLLM on OpenShift AI
 - Llama Stack for ReACT agent-based interactions
 - ReACT Agent implementation with reasoning and tool execution capabilities
 - Sample HR application providing RESTful services for HR data e.g. vacation booking